-- All general education requirements (core curriculum) and prerequisites must be documented on official transcripts prior to first day of classes; - TEAS V or most current version (Test of Essential Academic Skills) requirements: - -A score of 65% in all the following areas: Reading, Math, Science, English and Language Usage -Preference will be given to applicants whose composite TEAS score is greater than or equal to 70%; -Scores for the TEAS exam older than one year prior to application submissions deadline will not be accepted; and - -Students applying can take the TEAS no more than two (2) times per application cycle.
+- All general education requirements (core curriculum) and prerequisites must be documented on official transcripts prior to first day of classes; - TEAS V or most current version (Test of Essential Academic Skills) requirements: - -A score of 65% in all the following areas: Reading, Math, Science, English and Language Usage -Preference will be given to applicants whose composite TEAS score is greater than or equal to 70%; -Scores for the TEAS exam older than one year prior to application - -Scores for the TEAS exam older than one year prior to application submissions deadline will not be accepted; and - -Students applying can take the TEAS no more than two (2) times per application cycle.
 If two sets of scores are submitted the scores will be averaged; - Completion of a medical terminology course (can be for credit or certificate of completion); - Completion of certified nursing assistant training.
 Preference for those certified at time of admission consideration; - BLS certification prior to first day of class; and - Performance in a face-to-face interview with second degree faculty.
 For those who are invited for an interview, an essay will be required.